 People may define abstinence in different ways.
 In the context of this webpage, abstinence means refraining from sexual intercourse of any kind (oral, vaginal, or anal) and interactions where bodily fluids or contact that could potentially cause pregnancy or sexually transmitted infections (STIs) are exchanged.
 Abstinence, if practiced consistently and correctly, can be used to prevent pregnancy and/or transmission of STIs.
 SHADE strongly supports those students who choose to be abstinent.

 Some sexually transmitted infections (STIs) like herpes and genital warts are transmitted by skin-to-skin contact, which means fluid exchange is not necessary to spread them.
 STIs can also be transmitted through oral sex and anal sex.
 Many people who have STIs don’t have symptoms, so they may not know they have an STI.
 Bacterial STIs, such as chlamydia and gonorrhea are curable.
 If left untreated, they can lead to more serious infections such as pelvic inflammatory disease and possibly infertility.

-Boynton offers the HPV vaccine to girls and women 13-26 years of age.
-The three shot series protects against two types that cause about 70.0% of cervical cancer and two types that cause about 90.0% of genital warts.
+Boynton offers the HPV vaccine to young adults 13-26 years of age.
+The three shot series protects against seven types of HPV that cause about 85% of cervical cancer and two types that cause about 90.0% of genital warts.
 Check with your insurance carrier to see if the HPV vaccine is covered.

 If used consistently and correctly, condoms can be up to 99.0% effective at preventing pregnancy and transmission of sexually transmitted infections.
 According to the CDC, latex condoms, when used consistently and correctly, are also highly effective in preventing transmission of HIV, the virus that causes AIDS.
 While the effect of condoms in preventing human papilloma virus (HPV) infection is unknown, condom use has been associated with a lower rate of cervical cancer, an HPV-associated disease.